amlsf/HB-Project/README.md

 ### Database
 ###### Python, SQLAlchemy
-User input is stored into the database using Python and SQLAlchemy.
+User input is stored into the database(s) using Python and SQLAlchemy.
 The database(s) can and have also been seeded.
-The database is used to populate the map, graphs, and tables.
+The database(s) is used to populate the map, graphs, and tables.

 ### Web Framework & User Interface
 ###### Flask, JavaScript, jQuery, HTML/CSS